JonasSchmidinger/Reject-to-Remeasure/README.md

 3_Analyse -> Contain the R-scripts to analyse the results.

 Data -> Contain folds, hyperparameter search space and in the future the dataset.
-At the moment "Full_Dataset.csv" contains only the spectral data and shows the dataset structure.
-However, soil data publication is currently prepapred.
+At the moment "Full_Dataset.csv" contains only the spectral data and displays the dataset structure.
+However, reference soil data is currently prepapred for a seperate dataset publication.

 Figures -> Contain created Figures by R and Python-scripts.